Brass Threaded Insert Manufacturer, USA

 Reorder Consistency – Every Batch, Every Time

-We do not just repeat the drawing – we repeat the manufacturing.
+We do not just repeat the drawing.
+We repeat the manufacturing process.

 Yes.
 We manufacture non-standard threads for OEM clients across our entire range of Brass Products.
 We need a clear thread pitch and tolerance zone in the drawing.